aravindgd/recipes/okra-curry-amma-style.md

 - Tumeric - to taste
 - Tamarind paste - 1 tsp or a little more, adjust to taste
 - Asafoetida - a little, adjust to taste.
 A little goes a long way
-- Fried gram - like a half a hand or more.
+- Roasted gram(பொட்டுக்கடலை ) - like a half a hand or more.
 The more you add, thicker your curry will be
 ### Tempering
 - Mustard seeds - a little
 - Curry leaves - up to you